 • Romania: 21.8% menu penetration

-This brand strength spans both Western and Eastern Europe, showing Heineken’s ability to transcend regional tastes and appeal to diverse audiences.
-But its story is also one of strategic gaps, as other brands take the lead in key beer-producing nations.
+This brand strength spans both Western and Eastern Europe, showing Heineken’s ability to transcend regional tastes and appeal to diverse audiences, even though its position isn't rock solid everywhere.

 Heineken’s success in non-traditional beer markets like Spain, France, and Bulgaria reveals several strategic advantages:

-Heineken’s robust distribution ensures it is readily available in HoReCa venues across Europe.
-In countries like Hungary and Bulgaria, its presence in both urban centers and rural areas gives it an edge over regional competitors.
+Heineken’s robust distribution ensures it is always available in HoReCa venues across Europe.
+In countries like Hungary and Bulgaria, its presence in both urban centers and rural areas gives it an edge over regional competitors who might not be targeting as many places either because of costs or because they might not perceive them as important.

 Why Heineken Struggles in Traditional Beer Markets